Artificial Intelligence Helping Healthcare Industry Becoming More Patient-Centric!

-Artificial Intelligence crunch the vast amount of data in clinical notes and analyze meaningful structured information.
-This data coupled with the patient’s file and external data, can suggest better treatment options for a patient.
+Artificial Intelligence crunches the vast amount of data in clinical notes and analyzes meaningful structured information.
+This data coupled with the patient’s file and external data can suggest better treatment options for a patient.
 Thus, AI can transform mere e-filing cabinets into full-fledged doctors’ aides for delivering improved care.

 #Dig Into Medical Records